 Launch an Affiliate Program Built for Sales, Not Just Sign-Ups

-For SaaS and e-commerce brands with no affiliate program yet, or an early-stage one that has stalled.
-I build the strategy, the tech, and the partner pipeline so your launch produces real sales, not a dormant network listing.
+For SaaS and e-commerce brands with no affiliate program yet, or an early-stage program that’s stalled, I build the strategy, the tech, and the partner pipeline so your launch produces real sales, not a dormant network listing.

-Most programs fail in the first 90 days because they are set up on the wrong platform, with the wrong commission structure, and no recruitment plan.
+Most programs fail in the first 90 days because they’re set up on the wrong platform, with the wrong commission structure, and no recruitment plan.
 I have spent 20+ years launching and managing affiliate programs.
-I will tell you honestly whether a program is right for you, and if it is, I will build it correctly the first time.
+I’ll tell you honestly whether a program is right for you, and if it is, I’ll build it correctly the first time.

 What a launch done right gives you